TezBaydu/Milestone-project-4-GraphicDesign/README.md

 3. Orders - associated to database.
     - Historic orders
-        * shows detailed requests
+        * shows detail of requests
-        * If completed images of logos
-        * Download options
-    - Ability to create a new order

-### Order Form
+### Bag
-1. Data obtained from form updates.
+1. Packages obtained selection

-2. Package selections made here.

-3. Submit button
-    * If registered, directs to confirmation and payment page.
-    * If not registered, directs to registration page.
+2. Stored in Bag throughout site

+3. Ability to checkout from within Bag anywhere in site

 [Back to top ⇧](#introduction)

-### Service and Contact page
+### Contact page
 1. Hero-image

 2. Steps on how to use service